TouchBistro/jaeger/README.md

     	List all services available across every visible cluster ./jaeger service-name
-    	Attempt to resolve container location and ssh directly into a sh on that container
+    	Attempt to resolve container location and ssh directly into a sh on that container ./jaeger service-name -logs
+    	Attempt to retrieve logs from dead containers of a service.
 ```